staylorx/ansible-role-wls-software/README.md

 Example Playbook
 ----------------

-An example to install FMW Infrastructure, a colocated OHS, and the EDQ binaries:
+An example to install FMW Infrastructure and a colocated OHS:

 ```yaml
 - hosts: admin